multycloud/multy-docs/blog/2022-06-21-compute-aws-vs-azure-vs-gcp/index.md

 ## Virtual Machine types

 Cloud providers have a very diverse catalog of machines available for use.
 These have different computing resources, that can be optimized for CPU-intensive, memory-intensive or GPU-intensive workloads.
-Google cloud, for example, is known for its GPU offering, ideal for machine learning and AI workloads.
+Google Cloud, for example, is known for its GPU offering, ideal for machine learning and AI workloads.
 AWS, on the other hand, has Arm-based custom chips that deliver the best multi-core CPU performance.

 At the end of the day, for most applications, the available virtual machine types are very similar, but pricing can be quite different for more specialized CPUs or GPUs.
 We've built a table that compares AWS and Azure resources [here](https://docs.multy.dev/vm_sizes).